-Workable pricing in 2026: plans, add-on costs, and what you'll actually pay
+Workable pricing in 2026 and what you'll actually pay

 AI summary

-• Pricing scales with your employee headcount, not your hiring volume, so the bill grows as you grow even if you post the same number of jobs
+- Pricing scales with employee headcount, not hiring volume, so the bill grows as your team grows even if you post the same number of jobs.
+Premier and Enterprise also require annual billing, with no month-to-month option

 Workable is one of the few applicant tracking vendors that actually shows you a price before a sales call.
 That alone makes it feel refreshing.
-You land on the pricing page, see $149 a month, and think you’ve got the whole picture.
+The trouble is that a lot of what’s written about Workable’s pricing, including older versions of this article, still quotes a $149-a-month Starter plan and a $99-per-job option as if you can sign up for them today.

 What is Workable?

 Workable is a recruiting and HR platform built mostly for small and mid-market companies.
-It started as an applicant tracking system and has grown into something closer to an all-in-one tool, covering sourcing, hiring workflows, onboarding, and some lightweight HR record-keeping.
+It started as an applicant tracking system and has grown into something closer to an all-in-one tool, covering sourcing, hiring workflows, onboarding, light HR record-keeping, and an AI agent that works across the whole process.

 Applicant tracking and sourcing